 Head coach Jeff Quinn continues to mold the Buffalo football program into his vision since being hired on Dec.
 22, 2009.

 Quinn led the Bulls to an 8-5 record in 2013.
 The eight wins were the most in the regular season since the Bulls made the move to the FBS in 1999.
 The Bulls also won a school-record six Mid-American Conference games.
-The fourth-year head coach has led UB to just its second ever bowl game - the Famous Idaho Potato Bowl.
-Quinn has aided in the develpment of standout linebacker Khalil Mack, who was named the MAC Defensive Player of the Year as well as earned the Jack Lambert Award - given to the nation’s top linebacker.
+The fourth-year head coach led UB to just its second ever bowl game - the Famous Idaho Potato Bowl.
+Quinn aided in the develpment of standout linebacker Khalil Mack, who was named the MAC Defensive Player of the Year as well as earned the Jack Lambert Award - given to the nation’s top linebacker.
 Mack was the fifth overall pick in the 2014 NFL Draft by the Oakland Raiders.

 The Bulls went 4-8 (3-5 MAC) in 2012, but it was the way UB ended the season that got fans excited.
 Buffalo won three of its last four games.
 The Bulls posted their best numbers in nearly every statistical category since Quinn’s arrival.
 UB rushed for 2,120 yards - the third highest total in school history and the most as a Division I-A program.
 On the other side of the ball, the Bulls ranked second in the MAC in total defense.